 - Trade mark applications can be filed directly with IPONZ, or made through the Madrid System for the international registration of trade marks.
 Applications can be submitted online.

-- Like Australia, New Zealand has a “first to use” rule for obtaining trade mark rights
+- Like Australia, New Zealand has a “first to use” rule for obtaining trade mark rights.
+This means that the first person to use a trade mark in New Zealand will generally have superior rights to a person who files a trade mark application later.

 - Unregistered trade marks may, in some cases, be protected under common law in New Zealand.
 However, a registered trade mark provides statutory protection which offers significant advantages in trade mark disputes.